gatsbyjs/gatsby/docs/docs/using-the-crossorigin-attribute.md

-Many times we need to include html tags which require the `crossorigin` attribute which will output to a standard html page's source but in GatsbyJS we need to use `crossOrigin`.
+Many times we need to include html tags which require the `crossorigin` attribute which will output to a standard html page's source but in GatsbyJS we need to use `crossOrigin`; otherwise, `crossorigin` will not output to our page's source when GatsbyJS compiles.
 This is because GatsbyJS uses [webpack - output.crossOriginLoading](https://webpack.js.org/configuration/output/#output-crossoriginloading).
 For more information on `crossOrigin` in webpack take look at [webpack - output.crossOriginLoading](https://webpack.js.org/configuration/output/#output-crossoriginloading)